The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Gaelic mythology claims that Cailleach ages in a backward cycle each year, starting all the way as a spooky-looking old woman until she becomes young and beautiful.

-One story claims that her transformation happens when she, as an unsightly old woman meets a hero.
+One story claims that her transformation happens when she, as an unsightly old woman, meets a hero.
 He treats her kindly despite her gruesome appearance.
 Thus, she turns into a beautiful woman as a reward for him.
-Other stories feature her as an old woman that turns into a grey stone until Beltane.
+Other stories feature her as an old woman who turns into a grey stone until Beltane.

 The colour blue usually symbolises Cailleach.
 According to the Irish myth, she has one blue eye and in the Scottish legends has a blue face.
 Not only does the blue colour identify her, but it also signifies the cruelty of the winter breeze.